-For the third year running, we have offset our residual Scope 1 and 2 emissions to achieve operational carbon neutrality.
-We have retired 1,1521 credits this year, sourced from the Weyerhaeuser Afforestation Project in Uruguay.
-The project covers over 18,800 hectares of degraded land which is expected to continue to degrade in the absence of this afforestation project.
-The certificates have been awarded by the Rainforest Alliance in accordance with the Verified Carbon Standard.
+Carbon neutrality (or carbon neutral) is defined as having zero Scope 1 and Scope 2 emissions by a combination of carbon reduction activities together with offsetting measures, such as carbon credits.
+We have retired 1,0251 credits this year, sourced from the Weyerhaeuser Afforestation Project in Uruguay.
+The nature-based project covers over 18,800 hectares of degraded land which is expected to continue to degrade in the absence of this afforestation project.